Prescriptions for progressive lenses differ from bifocals.

 Multifocal Progressive Prescriptions

 Progressive lenses blend from reading at the bottom to distance at the top without a visible line.
 Thus, they actually contain many prescriptions.
 (Side distortion decreases peripheral acuity.
 Patients become accustomed to making necessary head adjustments to compensate.)
 As the variance between top and bottom prescriptions increases, the intermediate vision is more dramatically altered.
-If the distance prescription is -2.0 and the reading is +0.25 then the intermediate between the two is -0.825.
-This is much less correction than the prescribed -2.0 so the wearer may occasionally tilt his head down to access the stronger zone.

 Ideally, the intermediate portion of the lens falls slightly below the iris.
 Depending upon the style and weight of the glasses, they may slide down, particularly when perspiring, thus altering optimum alignment.
-With progressive eyewear in mind, an optometrist may modify the minimum and maximum prescription so the graduated sweet-spot is offers improved clarity.
+With progressive eyewear in mind, an optometrist may modify the minimum and maximum prescription so the graduated sweet-spot offers clarity.

 Technology has advanced significantly in recent years.
 "Short corridor" progressive lenses with compact designs provide larger reading zones for today's smaller, fashionable frames.
 Polycarbonate, high-index and photochromic lenses are available with a variety coatings to minimize scratches, glare, UV rays.